chrisxkeith/monitor-particle-using-api/README.md

 # monitor-particle-using-api

 Install Git client, Java JDK and maven as described here : https://github.com/chrisxkeith/commute-time-aggregator/blob/master/README.md .
-You may not need Spring Tool Suite immediately, but will need it to do any development.
+You can also use Visual Studio Code for development instead of Spring Tool Suite.

 Assumes that you have flashed https://github.com/chrisxkeith/particle-photon-sensor-test-bed onto one or more Particle microcontrollers.